 PDF/A - the ISO standard for long-term archiving

-If you need to reproduce the exact appearance of the document for an unforeseeable length of time, you probably want to convert PDF to PDF/A.
+If you need to preserve the exact appearance of a document for an unknown length of time, you will probably want to convert PDF to PDF/A.

-Whether it is for companies, public authorities, or private users, the requirement to store digital information for a long period of time – a few years, decades, or centuries – the PDF/A standard is the preferable choice of file format to be used today.
+Whether it is for companies, public authorities, or private users, the requirement to store digital information for a long period of time, from a few years to decades or centuries, the PDF/A standard is the preferred file format to use today.

-PDF/A, an archival format based on PDF, provides a mechanism for representing electronic documents in a manner that preserves their visual appearance over time, independent of the tools and systems used for producing, storing, and reproducing the files.
+PDF/A, an archival format based on PDF, provides a mechanism for representing electronic documents in a way that preserves their visual appearance over time, independent of the tools and systems used for producing, storing, and reproducing the files.
 PDF/A was published as an ISO standard in 2005.
-Since then, it has been constantly evolving in order to meet business needs, new technologies, and norms.
+Since then, it has been continuously evolving to meet business needs, new technologies, and norms.

-With exponentially growing data, continuously accelerated by new information technology trends - digital archiving is becoming increasingly important.
-The goal of archiving and storing data for long periods of time and providing access to them when needed is considered essential.
+With exponentially growing data, continuously accelerated by new information technology trends, digital archiving is becoming increasingly important.
+Archiving and storing data for long periods and providing access to it when needed is considered essential.

 Today, for example, we cannot open all of the documents that we created or received 20 or more years ago.
 The software tools available to us today cannot interpret many of the documents created back then.
 Due to technological changes, format compatibility no longer exists.

-The solution to overcome this challenge is a set of measures that will ensure:
+The solution to this challenge is a set of measures that will ensure:

 • the continuity of digital archive records on new media, as well as

-It is more effective to manipulate digital content than hard copies.
-The same holds for archiving as the final stage in the creation of a document.
-The advantage of digital archiving enables lower costs, greater reliability, security, and significantly improved searchability of information contained in the documents.
+It is more efficient to work with digital content than with hard copies.
+The same applies to archiving as the final stage in the creation of a document.
+Digital archiving offers lower costs, greater reliability and security, and significantly improved searchability of the information contained in documents.

 Why PDF/A and not just PDF?

-PDF that we use every day can embed all elements of a document within itself – fonts and images, 3D objects, audio, and video.
+The PDFs that we use every day can embed all elements of a document within themselves: fonts and images, 3D objects, audio, and video.
 Active content is forbidden in PDF/A.

-In the simplest of terms, PDF/A is a PDF that forbids certain functions which could impede long-term archiving.
+In simple terms, PDF/A is a PDF that forbids certain functions which could hinder long-term archiving.
 The file must meet requirements that guarantee reliable reproduction.
-It must be – PDF/A compliant.
+It must be PDF/A compliant.

-This would imply that in order to make PDF long-term archive ready, certain precautions need to be made:
+This means that, in order to make a PDF ready for long-term archiving, certain precautions must be taken:

 • all required fonts must be embedded within the PDF